fritx/mshop/README.md

 # mshop

-An online shop adapted to mobile.
+An online shop adapted to mobile

 ## Features